tomasarg/pokeSearch/README.md

 ## How does it work?

 The user will land in the home page which will present all the available (OG pokemons only).
 This page also offers a search field (search as you type).
-This is a dynamic field; each time the user types a letter it will hit **Algolia's Search API** via the JS SDK and perform a search on the `pokemon` index that was created initially
+This is a dynamic field; each time the user types a letter it will hit **Algolia's Search API** via the JS SDK and perform a search on the `pokemon` index that was created initially.
+The index has a searchable attribute on the `name` field and its sorted ascending.

 That is it, quite simple implementation.

-If you click on a specific pokemon you will be presented with details of that pokemon.
+If you click on a specific pokemon you will be presented with details/stats of that pokemon.
 This is fetching data directly from `pokeapi.co`.
-All the stats and details of the OG 150 Pokemon are also indexed in Algolia but we are not performing search against that data in this POC
+All the stats and details of the OG 150 Pokemon are also indexed in Algolia.
+We could decide what stats are searchable and potentially even add a custom ranking.
+However, for this demo the stats are coming directly from the pokeapi.

 A detailed sequence diagram of the operation can be found next